makersmakingchange/Spruce-Mini-Joystick/README.md

 ATTRIBUTION
 Include any information related to the development of the design.
 This may include who identified the initial challenge, who contributed to the design
 --->
-Hardware and enclosure design: Josie Versloot, Neil Squire Society

 Enclosure design based on [snap assembly thumbstick shell](https://www.printables.com/model/508909-snap-assembly-thumbstick-shell/files) by [AbleGamers Charity](https://ablegamers.org/).

+[Spruce Joystick Toppers](https://www.printables.com/model/501869-analog-thumbstick-topper-collection) designed by AbleGamers Charity is used under a CC BY-NC 4.0 license.

 The documentation template was created by Makers Making Change / Neil Squire and is used under a CC BY-SA 4.0 license.
 It is available at the following link: https://github.com/makersmakingchange/OpenAT-Template

+### Contributors
+ - Josie Versloot, Neil Squire Society.
+Hardware and enclosure design.

 ---

 ## About Makers Making Change
 [<img src="https://raw.githubusercontent.com/makersmakingchange/makersmakingchange/main/img/mmc_logo.svg" width="500" alt="Makers Making Change Logo">](https://www.makersmakingchange.com/)